 Erving Goffman: What Makes One A Mental Patient?

 Psychological disorders, says the charitable.
 Craziness, says the uncharitable.
 An ‘alienative coalition’, says the sociologist Erving Goffman.
 Before you dismiss this as conspiracy talk, let’s look more closely at what he meant.
 ‘Coalition’ means an alliance of different parties, and ‘alienative’ refers to isolating someone.
 Goffman argues that a mental patient is first a prepatient, and the key condition for the transition is not the severity of condition, but the reactions of other parties.
+In other words, stigma.
 Here’s how the process looks like:

 1. It starts with an effective complaint.